R. David Maclaren, Ph.D.

 - The role of sexual selection in fish evolution.

 - Investigating the effects of environmentally realistic herbicide and pharmaceutical exposure on hormone concentrations, reproductive and aggressive behavior in fish.

 - Behavior, ecology, and conservation of marine mammals in the Gulf of Maine.

 Sexual selection in fish evolution: My research combines ethological, evolutionary, ecological, and phylogenetic approaches to investigate animal behavior.
 Using experimental and observational methods, my interests focus on the elicitation, control, function, and evolution of behavior in fishes.
 Recent projects investigate visual signals and the mechanisms by which they control and mediate courtship, aggression, and other social behaviors.
 Much of my research to date involves experimental studies on mate choice, sexual selection and aggression in Poeciliid fishes.

-Experiments with A. nigrofasciata my students and I (in collaboration with Dr. Stephan Theberge in Merrimack’s Dept. of Chemistry & Biochemistry) are working on in connection with this project include the following:
+Experiments with Betta splendens and Poecilia latipinna my students and I (in collaboration with Dr. Stephan Theberge in Merrimack’s Dept. of Chemistry & Biochemistry) are currently working on in connection with this subject include the following:

-4. Effects of chronic atrazine and fluoxetine exposure on female mate choice &fecundity.
+- Effects of short- & long-term exposure to pharmaceuticals on female mate choice behavior.

 My students and I are currently working on two research projects:

-2. A collaboration with Blue Ocean scientists in the analysis of 15+ years of marine mammal data from the Jeffreys Ledge region of the Gulf of Maine.
-Data mining efforts cover a wide range of study questions primarily addressing humpback (Megaptera novaeangliae) and fin whale (Balenoptera physalus) behavior, ecology and conservation.
+- A collaboration with Blue Ocean scientists in the analysis of 18+ years of marine mammal data from the Jeffreys Ledge region of the Gulf of Maine and Stellwagen Bank National Marine Sanctuary.
+Research efforts cover a wide range of study questions primarily addressing humpback (Megaptera novaeangliae) and fin whale (Balenoptera physalus) behavior, ecology and conservation.